Strait of Magellan: Place names

 The place names of the area around the strait come from a variety of languages.
-Many are from Spanish and English, and several are from the Ona language, adapted to Spanish phonology and spelling.
-Examples include Timaukel (a hamlet at the east side of Tierra del Fuego), Carukinka (the end of the Almirantazgo Fjord), Anika (a channel located at 54° 7' S and 70° 30' W), and Arska (the north side of the Dawson Island).
+Many are from Spanish and English, and several are from the Selkʼnam language, adapted to Spanish phonology and spelling.
+Examples include Timaukel (a hamlet on the east side of Tierra del Fuego), Carukinka (the end of the Almirantazgo Fjord), Anika (a channel located at 54° 7' S and 70° 30' W), and Arska (the north side of the Dawson Island).

 Magellan named the strait Todos los Santos, as he began his voyage through the strait on November 1, 1520, the day of "All Saints" (Todos los Santos in Spanish).
 Charles V renamed it Estrecho de Magallanes.
 Magellan named the island on the south side of the strait Tierra del Fuego, which the Yaghan people called Onaisín in the Yaghan language.
 Magellan also gave the name Patagones to the mainland Indians, and their land was subsequently known as Patagonia.

 Bahía Cordes is named for the Dutch pirate Baltazar de Cordes.

 The Strait of Magellan Park, 52 km south of Punta Arenas, is a 250 ha protected area.

 Lighthouses in the strait

 The National Geospatial-Intelligence Agency lists 41 lighthouses in the waterway.
 Some of them are more than a century old, and some are declared Monumento Nacional ("national monument").
-Among the most notable lighthouses are: County of Peebles hulk, the world's first four-masted, iron-hulled "full-rig ship", used now as a breakwater for the harbour at Punta Arenas; the San Isidro lighthouse, restored in 2004 and is now a museum and lodge; and the Evangelistas Lighthouse, located at the western mouth of the strait and built by George Slight, who wrote on his arrival in 1934:
+Among the most notable lighthouses are: the County of Peebles hulk, the world's first four-masted, iron-hulled "full-rig ship", used now as a breakwater for the harbour at Punta Arenas; the San Isidro lighthouse, restored in 2004 and is now a museum and lodge; and the Evangelistas Lighthouse, located at the western mouth of the strait and built by George Slight, who wrote on his arrival in 1934:

 This strait is one of the region's most popular tourist destinations.
 Several cruise companies ply its waters, and the lighthouses, including Magdalena Island Light, are popular attractions.